levinzhang1981/chattychimpchat/README.md

 It will throw most exceptions occurring in the code thus enabling you to catch them!

+Please download the whole repository.
+You can find the Jar-File under out/artifacts/chattychimpchat.

 ## Development

 In order to build this library you will need the following jars from the official SDK: